-The National Justice Agency List, 1980: "Other" Justice Agencies Subfile is part of a master name and address file created and maintained by the Bureau of the Census for the Bureau of Justice Statistics.
+The National Justice Agency List, 1980: Prosecution and Civil Attorney Agencies Subfile is part of a master name and address file created and maintained by the Bureau of the Census for the Bureau of Justice Statistics.
 The file was first created in 1970 and the Bureau of the Census has continued to maintain and expand the file.
 The master file contains information for ten separate sectors, Prosecution and Civil Attorney Sector, Public Defender Sector, Law Enforcement Sector, Court Sector, Probation and Parole Sector, Juvenile Corrections Sector, Local Adult Corrections Sector, State Adult Corrections Sector, Other Justice Sector, and Federal and Indian Tribal Sector.
 The ICPSR has separated the master file into ten subfiles, corresponding to the ten sectors in the master file.

-Every file has variables containing the names and addresses of agencies in that sector and information relevant only to the agencies within the sector.
-For the "Other" Justice Agencies Subfile, the information includes related agency code, agency employment size, and type of services.
+Every file contains the names and addresses of agencies in that sector and information relevant only to the agencies within the sector.
+For the Procecution and Civil Attorney Agencies Subfile, the information includes type of agency, types of cases prosecuted, agency employment size, number of attorneys, and source of funding.